tbs1980/cosmo-codes/cfitsio_bintab/README.md

 # Write a binary table to a fits file

-This program write a binary table to a fits file.
+This program writes a binary table to a fits file.
 To compile modify the `CFLAGS` and `LDFALGS` paths and `make`.
 The data we write is shown below

         l            C_l